-A controller was built to open or close the energy slit (Danfysik water cooled slit model 563 system 5000) based on the design from Danfysik [14] as shown in Figure 2.5 (on right side).
+The controller was built to open or close the energy slit (Danfysik water cooled slit model 563 system 5000) based on the design from Danfysik [14] as shown in Figure 2.5 (on right side).
 The wiring diagram of the controller is shown in Figure 2.6.
-When the energy slit is fully open the width between slits is 3.47 cm as indicated by the LED number display.
+When the energy slit is fully open, the width between slits is 3.47 cm as indicated by the LED number display.
 When the slit if fully open/closed, one of the two LED light will light up and the motor will stop.

-The power source provides 12 VDC, 1.8 A max current, 20 W power, and it takes $85\approx264$ VAC input.
+The power source of the energy slit provides 12 VDC, 1.8 A max current, 20 W power, and takes $85\approx264$ VAC input.
 The motor and the relay switch both takes 12 VDC.
-The LED indicating lights take 12 V/50 mA current and the 57 Ω resistors take 0.5 W power.
+The LED indicating lights take 12 V/50 mA current and the 57 $\Omega$ resistors take 0.5 W power.

 A potentiometer is placed inside the energy slit and the resistance of the potentiometer changes as the width of the slit.
 A 370 mV voltage is applied to the potentiometer.
 The LED number display is connected to the potentiometer so that the voltage change in the potentiometer is indicated by the LED display.
-For example, when the width of the energy slit is 3.24 cm, the voltage on the potentiometer read by the LED display is 324 mV, and the display indicates 3.24.
+The slit width is indicated by the potentiometer resistance in the circuit.
+The potentiometer resistance in the circuit is indicated by the voltage across the resistor in the circuit which displayed on the LED number display.
+For example, when the width of the energy slit is 3.24 cm, the voltage on the potentiometer read by the LED display is 324 mV, and the LED number display indicates 3.24.
 The cm unit is labeled on the right of LED display.